Gamepat/CraftingScripts/README.md

 To make these scripts work, raw mouse input needs to be turned off which enables the script to control the ingame mouse.
 (Options / Controls / Mouse Settings / Raw Input: OFF)

+* Select the corresponding .py recipe file
-Align yourself with the center of the Crafting Table, one block away from it and start the script.
+* Align yourself with the center of the Crafting Table, one block away from it and start the script
-To stop it hold down the **k** - key.
+* To stop it hold down the **k** - key.